coorasse/heroku-api-postgres/README.md

 ## Usage

-This gem client needs to be instantiated in a similar way to the PlatformAPI
+This gem client needs to be instantiated in a similar way to the [PlatformAPI](https://github.com/heroku/platform-api).
+You can use the same oauth key that you use for the PlatformAPI.

 ```ruby
 postgres_api_client = Heroku::Api::Postgres.connect_oauth(ENV['HEROKU_OAUTH_TOKEN'])